-WSSC Water's needs assessments and facility plans may identify other potential projects.
+WSSC Water's needs assessments may identify other potential projects.
 A project may be added in response to relocation requirements due to road or transit improvements or the need to construct a segment of pipe in advance of paving.
-Projects may also be included at the request of either County government, usually to provide service to a planned County service facility, or in response to a request for service from a permit applicant for new development through the System Extension Process.
+Projects may also be included at the request of either County government, usually to provide service to a planned County service facility, or in response to a request for service from an Applicant for new development through the System Extension Process.
 Projects may also enter the CIP when they are split from previously approved projects.
-Projects may be split either at the request of the applicant or for administrative reasons such as to afford better project management or to provide greater clarity to the reader.
+Projects may be split either at the request of the Applicant or for administrative reasons such as to afford better project management or to provide greater clarity to the reader.